-On AIX, Solaris, and Linux systems that support large pages, the IFX_LARGE_PAGES environment variable can enable the use of large pages for non-message shared memory segments that are locked in physical memory.
-If large pages have been configured by operating system commands and the RESIDENT configuration parameter specifies that some or all of the resident and virtual portions of shared memory are locked in physical memory, Informix will use large pages for the corresponding shared memory segments, provided sufficient large pages are available.
+On AIX®, Solaris, and Linux systems that support large pages, the IFX\LARGE\PAGES environment variable can enable the use of large pages for non-message shared memory segments that are locked in physical memory.
+If large pages are configured by operating system commands and the RESIDENT configuration parameter specifies that some or all of the resident and virtual portions of shared memory are locked in physical memory, Informix uses large pages for the corresponding shared memory segments, provided sufficient large pages are available.
 The use of large pages can offer significant performance benefits in large memory configurations.